Alzheimer’s Disease & Cannabis

 More than half of these cases are diagnosed as Alzheimer’s disease (AD) making it the leading form of dementia.

 Alzheimer’s disease (AD) is a progressive neuro-degenerative disorder associated with memory impairment and cognitive deficit.

-Other features associated with the later stages of AD include language deficits, depression, behavioral problems including agitation, mood disturbances and psychosis.
+Other features associated with the later stages of AD include language deficits, depression, behavioural problems including agitation, mood disturbances and psychosis.